 The general ethos is one of “friends as well as colleagues”.
 Trainees are not only enthusiastically complimentary about each other, but also speak highly of the partners.
 Typical comments include “my current supervisors are great fun to work with” and “I get on really well with my boss”.
 Ashfords partners are “approachable and welcoming and willing to give their time to help”.

 The firm is “very social” with frequent events.
 The partners do not always dip into their pockets for these: “To partake usually involves paying for yourself.”
 Plus the headquarters in Exeter are “out of town” which makes scheduling after-work drinks tricky.
 Nevertheless, they can be “great fun”.
-Ashfords’ lot are a sociable bunch with plenty of shindigs scheduled in the calendar.
+The Ashfords’ lot are a sociable bunch with plenty of shindigs scheduled in the calendar.
 The firm even has its own social networking group ‘XYBC’ which organises events for rookies to meet with local professionals and develop their networks.
-One recent event involved “zorb football”, we’re told.
+The pandemic hasn’t put a stop to plans, and we’re told the network hosts events online.

 Although everybody is incredibly busy, the long hours culture so prevalent at City firms is mercifully absent at Ashfords and the partners “encourage you to leave on time”.
 Late nights are a relative rarity.
 “Usually out of the office by 5.30/6pm.
 Never had to work beyond 8pm.”
 This differs according to department, of course.
 Litigation can be an unpredictable business, property “was pretty good with average working hours” and “in corporate/commercial your personal life can take a serious hit at times”.

 The pay is average and there are few chances of either international or client secondment.
-Technology-wise, you will be given an iPhone 8 or 8 Plus and a touchscreen laptop.
+Though some rookies report spending a week in Berlin, Milan or Munich as part of the firm’s junior lawyer placement scheme.
+Technology-wise, you will be given an iPhone and a laptop.
 In terms of perks, apart from the dogs, there is a small gym in the office, money back for some medical and dental treatments, “good” pension contributions, a “pretty good” maternity package and “good” holiday allowance.
-One particularly fortunate trainee “ended up with 37 days this year, which has been useful!”
+Trainees get a day’s holiday on their birthday, too.

 Overall, the quality of work, range of seats, genuinely supportive environment and generous work/life balance make Ashfords a serious catch for anyone looking for a well-rounded training.